cmollekopf/kube-project-com/join.md

 * [Sink Repository](https://phabricator.kde.org/source/sink/browse/develop/): git://anongit.kde.org/sink

 ## Building
 We're using a docker environment to develop to ensure everyone works against the same environment.
-More information about that can be found in the [Sink Documentation](http://kube-sink.readthedocs.io/en/latest/building/).
+More information about that can be found in the [Kube Documentation](http://kube.readthedocs.io/en/latest/setting-up-dev-env/).

 Nothing keeps you from just building everything natively though.